 The former Kelly AFB has been

-converted to a major industrial park and cargo airport named Port San
+converted to a major industrial park and inland port named Port San

 increase substantially, especially truck traffic.
 Therefore, part

-of the redevelopment effort includes the proposed construction of an
+of the redevelopment effort has included the proposed construction of an

 expressway connecting US 90 with I-35 South, Loop 410 South, and SH 16 South by way